ocaml-flambda/flambda-backend/jane/doc/extensions/kinds.md

 There is a partial order on kinds, which we'll write `k1 <= k2`.
 The relationship `k1 <= k2` holds when `k2` tells us less about a type than `k1`.
 Thus, it is always safe to use a type of kind `k1` where a type of kind `k2` is expected.
-There is a maximum mode, written `any` (which, somewhat confusingly, is also the name of the maximum layout).
+There is a maximum kind, written `any` (which, somewhat confusingly, is also the name of the maximum layout).

 As an example, `value mod portable <= value`.
 This means that if we know a type